Your First Transaction

 pnpm install

-Run the transfer_coin example:
+Run the [`transfer_coin`](https://github.com/endless-labs/endless-ts-sdk/blob/main/examples/endless/transfer_coin.ts) example:

 pnpm run transfer_coin